VitokTim/CryptoApp/README.md

 Users can:
 ✅ View detailed information about each cryptocurrency.
 ✅ Navigate to the official website of a selected cryptocurrency.
-✅ Search for a cryptocurrency by name or code.
+✅ Search for a cryptocurrency by name.

 🛠 Functionality
 🔹 Main Page